-We are no longer together and have separated but this article was true at a time in my life when I shared it and everything I share about being in a relationship is still relevant.
+We are no longer together and have separated and are divorced but this article was true at a time in my life when I shared it and everything I share about being in a relationship is still relevant.

 Marriage is a carriage.
 Yogi Bhajan quotes.
 It has the potential to be a carriage to take you to infinity.

 Yogi Bhajan also referred marriage to be the highest form of yoga.
 Why?
 Because nothing else confronts the ego more than the union of two souls into one, two lights becoming one.

 Before I share on this today, I want you to know that I’m just sharing my own personal experience.